huit/vagrant-generic/README.md

 ===
 Generic Vagrant Powered Development Enviroment

-I've used a Box (image) from http://puppet-vagrant-boxes.puppetlabs.com/
+We've used a Box (image) from http://puppet-vagrant-boxes.puppetlabs.com/

 In order to keep the repo small and light i've opted to require the user run the r10k command rather then check in all the puppet module dependenciesinto the repo.
 This way the developer can just update the Puppetfile and update the dependencies themselves as needed.